samedit66/indusgpt/src/ai/faq_agent/faq.md

   A: Don’t worry— we process ₹12,000,000+ daily in incoming transactions and aim for safe, long-term work.

 - Q: How does it work?
-  A: Bro, it’s in the questions section.
-If the % and process suit you, let’s go.
+  A: Bro I described all the mechanics to you above, please take a look.
+     It describes the full integration and what the work and your earnings are.
+We are ready to pay % of transaction volume.
+     If it suits you - let me know.

-- Q: I need money / online work.
+- Q: I need money / I need work / online work.
   A: Bro, please read the offer above and answer the questions.
 If you qualify, you’ll earn.

-- Q: We sell corporate accounts for online casino and bookmakers if you are interested in buying accounts do let us know we will share the terms and conditions.
+- Q: We sell corporate accounts for online casino and bookmakersю If you are interested in buying accounts do let us know we will share the terms and conditions.
   A: At the moment we are only interested in working for % of transaction volume, as I wrote above.
      Besides, we need not only bank accounts, but ready-made payment gateways.
      If you have this and are willing to work on a % model - let me know.